About Benton County

 Criminal Records

 The criminal records ecosystem in Benton County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Benton County Sheriff's Office and local police departments maintain these records, while the Minnesota Bureau of Criminal Apprehension provides additional resources for background checks.
-Residents can request criminal background checks through the Bureau, which offers a comprehensive view of an individual's criminal history within the state.
+Residents can request criminal background checks through the Bureau, which offers a full view of an individual's criminal history within the state.

 Arrest Records

-Arrest records in Benton County are maintained by the Benton County Sheriff's Office.
+Arrest records in Benton County are maintained by Benton County Sheriff's Office.
 These records provide detailed information about the arrest, including the date, time, location, and charges.
-Residents and attorneys can request access to arrest records by submitting a formal request to the Sheriff's Office, in accordance with the Minnesota Government Data Practices Act.
+Residents and attorneys can request access to arrest records by submitting a formal request to the Sheriff's Office, under the Minnesota Government Data Practices Act.
 Arrest records typically include personal information about the arrestee, the arresting agency, and the circumstances surrounding the arrest.

 Jail & Inmate Records

-The Benton County Jail, located in Foley, is the primary detention facility for individuals arrested within the county.
+Benton County Jail, located in Foley, is the primary detention facility for people arrested within Benton County.
 The booking process involves photographing and fingerprinting the detainee, and the facility provides an online inmate lookup service for the public to access information about current inmates.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments in advance and adhere to strict guidelines.

 - The bond and bail process in Minnesota allows for the release of inmates pending trial, and information on posting bail can be obtained through the jail's administrative office.